Jaredk3nt/roldnd/World/races.md

 **Boosts**: Strength +1

+---

 #### Bakeh

 ##### Backstory

 The Bakeh are a less advanced race in *the sphere*, at the inception of the R.O.L they were still living in tribal groups.
 This cultural development is mostly attributed to the strange geography of their home world.
 Their planet (Toureas), in the Motanous system, is comprised of a highly acidic ocean that covers most of the planet.
 However above the planet-wide ocean floats a collection of island like landmasses that are suited for development of life.
 Due to the relatively small size of each individual landmass and the distances that they span from one another the Bakeh clumped into these smaller societies.
 The Bakeh evolved to be able to glide using the massive updrafts that occur near the edge of the islands.
 They have webbing like flaps under their arms and between their legs that allow them to have some sort of simple flight.
 Rudimentary air travel using large sails, allows the Bakeh to travel longer distances over the ocean.
 These "vehicles" tend to be dangerous and can hold very few people at a time due to the lessening of the drafts over open ocean, so large scale colonization took long amounts of time.
-Near the poles the "islands" tend to become more clumped and are considered the birth place of the Bakeh species, before they began to spread out amongst the islands.
+Near the poles the "islands" tend to become more clumped, the northern pole considered the birth place of the Bakeh species, before they began to spread out amongst the islands.
 These clumpings of islands also hold the larger societies, since many were close enough to allow for personal "flight" between them.
 While the population is higher in these areas they still maintain tribal structure, usually having a chieftain and a council of elders that leads them.

 **Adept** are relatively rare in the Bakeh, but are considered extremely strong and are praised as heroes of lore amongst the tribes.
-A very common and famous myth amongst the Bakeh tells of an **Adept** so powerful she could control the wind allowing herself to fly completely, and that she joined Tourea Bah (their god) to fly amongst the heavens creating worlds.
+A very common and famous myth amongst the Bakeh tells of an Adept Controller so powerful she could control the wind allowing herself to fly completely, and acknowledging her power she joined Tourea Bah to fly amongst the heavens creating worlds.

 ##### Alignment